Vejron/kanbanista/src/tutorial/part-4-crud.md

 </style>
 ```

-Now when clicking the button, the `TaskView` will open in create mode.
+Now when clicking the button tiny + button, the `TaskView` will open in create mode.
 We will add the ability to edit an existing task in the next section.

 ## Edit an existing task

 To edit an existing task, we need a way to open the `TaskView` in edit mode.
-We will achieve this by by replacing the second `<div>` with a `RouterLink`.
-Like this:
+We will achieve this by by replacing the second `<div>` with a `RouterLink` in our `KTask` component.
+Open the `src/components/KTask.vue` file and modify it as follows:

 ```html
 <div class="block w-full group">